glk0/pyconvertio/README.md

-# Convertio API's client library in Python
+# Convertio API client library in Python

 Small wrapper for the Convertio file conversion API.
 Feel free to do whatever you want with it.
 You can read the full API docs [here](https://convertio.co/api/docs/).